All planning checklists

 Look into popular dates and potential clashes.

-Check the NUFC fixture list well in advance to avoid disappointment when booking near St James' Park.
+Check the NUFC fixture list before you hold dates anywhere near St James' Park.

 Moderate·High impact